ASIC guidelines for investor meetings using virtual technology

 While the modifications are no longer in effect, ASIC has re-issued its guidelines to take into account the ‘no-action’ position and provide guidance to entities as to the appropriate approach to conducting virtual meetings should entities seek to rely on the ‘no-action’ position.

 ASIC’s position on virtual technology for investor meetings

-- where circumstances permit, ‘hybrid’ meetings (a small physical meeting linked with online facilities that allow remote participation).
+- where circumstances permit, ‘hybrid’ meetings (a physical meeting linked with online facilities that allow remote participation).

 To assist companies and responsible entities to meet these requirements, and ensure that meetings adopting virtual technology are conducted in a meaningful and effective way, we have set out below some guidelines on the calling and holding of hybrid and virtual meetings of members.

 ASIC would be concerned if a company or responsible entity were to seek to hold a meeting (whether physical, hybrid or virtual) that did not adequately allow questions to be asked, comments to be made, or votes to be cast, at the meeting in a way that provides a reasonable opportunity for members to effectively participate.